![]() |

 Facts

 He was working on memoirs of his early life and career in Manchester when he died.
-George's son George (a renowned computer scientist) has set up a lovely tribute page to his father and his work here.
-George's daughter Mary Louise was a watercolour artist.
+George's late son George (a renowned computer scientist) set up a lovely tribute page to his father and his work here.
+George's late daughter Mary Louise was a watercolour artist.
+In the 2008 film Me and Orson Welles, George is portrayed by Ben Chaplin.

 Doctor Who credits